tmm/www/blog/_posts/2016-04-10-dotfiles with git.md

 ---
 title: dotfiles with git
 date: 2016-04-10 8:51:00
-tags: [dotfiles, code, git]
+tags: [code, git, dotfiles]
 ---

-Tools are really important---people spend almost as much time honing them as they do their craft.
-They are the connection between the maker and what they are making.
+Tools are really important---they are the connection between the maker and what the maker is making.
+Craftsmen can spend a lifetime honing them just as they do their craft.

+The configuration files on a computer with a '.' in front of them are my tools.
+Refined line by line, hour by hour, in pursuit of workflow nirvana.

-When I first discovered dotfiles, I was immediately sold on the idea.
+When I first discovered [dotfiles](http://dotfiles.github.io), I was immediately sold on the idea:

 > Backup, restore, and sync the prefs and settings for your toolbox. [^1]

+The concept would allow me to bring my tools anywhere.

-Zach Holman's [dotfiles](https://github.com/holman/dotfiles) seemed like a great place to start, but despite their really nice organization, symbolic links and set up scripts introduced too much friction.
+Zach Holman's [dotfiles](https://github.com/holman/dotfiles) seemed like a great place to start, but, despite their really nice organization, symbolic links and set up scripts introduced too much friction.

 After further investigation, I found Kyle Fuller's [*Organising dotfiles in a git repository*](https://fuller.li/posts/organising-dotfiles-in-a-git-repository/) and this nugget:

 > Git allows you to separate the work tree and the git dir via environment variables or arguments to the git command.

-Separating the work tree and git directory makes dotfiles "easily manageable via the git command," which is all I ever wanted to do.
+Separating the work tree and git directory make dotfiles "easily manageable via the git command," which is what I wanted to do.

 Onward to the tutorial!